proycon/flat/docs/installation_guide.rst

 If you don't want to use our container image or don't want to use a reverse proxy, then you'll have to dive a bit deeper to get things working.
 In such cases we recommend using ``uwsgi`` for serving FLAT.
-Apache2 users can it with ``mod_uwsgi_proxy``.
-Even if you don't use our container image, it provides a good reference for how you can set up things.
+Apache2 users can use it with ``mod_uwsgi_proxy``.
+Even if you don't use our container image, studying our `Dockerfile` and configurations provides a good reference for how you can set up things.